LytexWZ/AzureUtils/README.md

 Last changes:

+v1.0 released!
+- Created a landing page to hold all the tools
-- Updated the icons to have better quality
+- Updated the progress tracker to display a list with the ores instead of graphic charts
+- Fixed all the bugs reported in beta testing